timproctor/curriculum/source/projects/eventmanager.markdown

 The method
 [binding](http://rubydoc.info/stdlib/core/Kernel#binding-instance_method)
 returns a special object.
 This object is an instance of [Binding](http://rubydoc.info/stdlib/core/Binding).
-A instance of binding knows all about the current state of variables and methods within the given scope.
+An instance of binding knows all about the current state of variables and methods within the given scope.
 In this case, `binding` here knows about the variable `meaning_of_life`.